 The application of genome-scale technologies, both experimental and in silico, to industrial biotechnology has allowed improving the conversion of biomass-derived feedstocks to chemicals, materials and fuels through microbial fermentation.
-In particular, due to rapidly decreasing costs and its suitability for identifying the genetic determinants of a phenotypic trait of interest, whole genome sequencing is expected to be one of the major driving forces in industrial biotechnology in the coming years.
-Our group applies high-throughput sequencing technologies for finding the underlying molecular mechanisms for (a) improved carbon source utilization, (b) increased product formation, and (c) stress tolerance.
-We use Saccharomyces cerevisiae as a cell factory of added- and high added- value molecules and we integrate –omic data for mapping industrially relevant genotype-to-phenotype links including exploiting natural diversity in natural isolates or crosses between isolates, classical mutagenesis and evolutionary engineering.
+Our group applied high-throughput sequencing technologies for finding the underlying molecular mechanisms for improved carbon source utilization, increased product formation, and stress tolerance.
+We used mainly Saccharomyces cerevisiae and Aspergilli as cell factories of added- and high added- value molecules and we integrate –omic data with flux balance analysis for mapping industrially relevant genotype-to-phenotype links including exploiting natural diversity in natural isolates or crosses between isolates, classical mutagenesis and evolutionary engineering.

 Currently, our group is working on the rational gain of function engineering of bacteria and fungi that would allow the development of complex, safe and successful clinical applications of microorganisms especially for in-situ compound production in the human gut.
 The efficacy of live microorganisms in the prevention and treatment of diseases has been extensively studied by academics and industry.
 Despite the often opposing conclusions for their prophylactic and therapeutic health indications using microorganisms overproducing certain metabolites that restore immune homeostasis or creating the most efficient synthetic communities to fight abdominal infections holds great potential as long as we improve the quality of evidence and regulation of their use.
 We are focusing on understanding the microbial metabolic interdependencies for developing the computational framework that enables the design of microbiome engineering-based prophylactic and therapeutic interventions.